codefresh-contrib/helm-sample-app/README.md

 ## Editing the chart

 Make sure to edit the templates and values with your own settings (e.g. docker image deployed).

+Specifically,
+* kube_context: anais-cluster@codefresh-sa in the codefresh.yml

 ## To use this project in Codefresh